iqquee/urlbox/README.md

 # urlbox
 The Urlbox Go library provides easy access to the Urlbox website screenshot API from your Go application.

-Now there's no need to muck around with http clients, etc...

 Just initialise the UrlboxClient and make a screenshot of a URL in seconds.

 # Get Started